 By the way, one thing to take note of, is that the average rate for a night in a hotel is at least 80 euro a night.
 So if you are on a budget, I’d suggest that you try a bed and breakfast.
 I like bed and breakfasts because its a flat rate and you could divide the cost by how many people are in your group.

-Lets say a bed and breakfast room costs 120 euro a night, and there are 4 people in your group, you only pay 30 euro per person!
-I think that’s a good value if you’re not too fussy about your accomodations.
-Personally for me, I prefer B&B’s anyways, its a better value since I’ll be spending my time exploring rather than just staying in all the time.
-Just make sure to keep your valuables safe.
+Lets say a bed and breakfast room costs 120 euro a night, and there are 4 people in your group, you only pay 30 euro per person.
+I think that’s a good value if you’re not too fussy about your accommodations.
+Personally for me, I prefer B&Bs as its a better value since I’ll be spending my time exploring rather than just staying in all the time.
+Just make sure to keep your valuables safe and close with you as there are risks of pickpockets and gypsies in Central Rome.

 Although, by doing this method, it is very important that you need to do this with the utmost discrepancy.
 Check the person and see if this person has a high rating and experience doing this.
 You wouldn’t want to risk staying with a psycho.